 Major advances have already been achieved.
 In just a few short years, the Tau Consortium has identified a key risk gene involved in tauopathies, discovered radically new disease mechanisms, and developed stem cell and animal models to enable drug discovery efforts.
 The Tau Consortium formed several exciting partnerships to drive additional advances in genetics, next generation diagnostics, and clinical trial methodologies.

 Most importantly, our teams have put eight treatments into human trials and are working on nearly two dozen others at earlier stages in the pipeline.

 Increasingly, the Tau Consortium is recognized as the leading treatment effort in the world focused on tau aggregation in the brain.

 What We Do

 The Tau protein is present and has important functions in the brains of healthy people, but its abnormal build-up seems to be an important characteristic of Alzheimer’s disease, progressive supranuclear palsy, chronic traumatic encephalopathy, and more than 20 other serious neurodegenerative diseases.
-With its normal function unclear, and its dysfunctional state a consistent component of so many disorders, understanding Tau will bring us closer to better treatments for patients suffering from neurodegeneration.
+With its normal function unclear, and its dysfunctional state a consistent component of several neurodegenerative diseases, understanding Tau will bring us closer to effective treatments for patients suffering from these diseases.

 Tau is a protein found in neurons, where it is thought to stabilize the shape and function of the cell.
 As part of normal function, proteins in the body fold, unfold and refold into different shapes in order to perform specific functions.
 When these proteins are no longer needed, they are broken down and recycled by the cell.
 In many neurodegenerative diseases, the normal folding and unfolding stop, and the misfolded protein begins to accumulate.
 This tau accumulation is thought to disrupt normal cellular function and possibly lead to neuronal death.

-Our goal at the Tau Consortium is to establish and foster collaborative networks that focus to improve our understanding of tauopathies and develop effective treatments for patients.
+Our goal at the Tau Consortium is to establish and foster collaborative networks that seek to improve our understanding of tauopathies and develop effective treatments for patients.